 L-Theanine for Stress and Anxiety

-It’s believed that L-theanine acts in much the same way.
+It’s believed that L-theanine affects mood in much the same way.
 The amino acid appears to interact with the activity of neurotransmitters, dopamine and serotonin in the brain, in order to provide anxiolytic (anxiety-reducing) and calming effects.

 Those effects are measured by several methods.
 One is checking the salivary glands for levels of cortisol, the so-called “stress” hormone; another is measuring participants’ performance on standard tests before and after administration of L-theanine.